-Fish such as salmon and trout, does not last very so some type of preservation method was in order.
+Fish such as salmon and trout do not last very long so some type of preservation method was in order.
 No doubt they sun dried it, but dehydrating it robs it of its flavor.
 So the idea of smoking the fish was born.

 The key to smoking meat is to expose it to a low indirect heat for a long period of time while smoking it.
 This is achieved by building a small fire and placing the meats on a rack above the heat source.

 The best smoking method that you can use virtually anywhere is a small grill.
 Layer the grill bottom with hot coals, add your grate, and place the meats on a section of the grill grate that is not in the line of direct heat.

 You may choose to simply season it with salt and pepper before smoking or you can come up with your own flavorings and rubs to apply or infuse before the smoking process begins.
 It’s totally up to you.

 Smoked Fish (Salmon)

 Because of the thickness of its flesh, salmon is a favorite when choosing a type of fish to smoke.
 The Native Americans used salmon more frequently than any other caught fish to smoke and preserve.

 They were experts with a lot of things that pertained to the land and nature.
 They adapted and changed their methods over time in order to make sure that their people survived.
-And that’s the goal of any survivalist.
-To preserve and extend the lives of his own.
+And that’s the goal of any prepper: to preserve and extend the lives of his own.